-You’ve heard melatonin — a hormone supplement — can help.
-Perhaps your pediatrician has already recommended it.
+You’ve heard melatonin — an over-the-counter hormone supplement — can help with insomnia.
+Perhaps your pediatrician has recommended it.
 But is it really beneficial, and can your child take it safely?
+A recent study from the Centers for Disease Control and Prevention (CDC) raises some concerns.
+It found an alarming six-fold increase in the past decade in the number of children and teens reported to poison control centers for melatonin ingestion.

 What is melatonin?